Frequently Asked Questions (FAQ)

 Code

-Get your API key from your RapidAPI dashboard after subscribing to an API.
+Create your key at dash.apicodex.io.
 See our Authentication Guide for detailed examples.

 Is my API key secure?